AtHomeEIP/AtHomeLibrary/README.md

 ## Secured communication

-Status of secured communication between modules and their server (the WoodBox when the set is built by the WoodBox team):
+Status of secured communication between modules and their server (the @@Home when the set is built by the @@Home team):

 | Platform / Environment | Arduino | Mbed | Bare-Metal |
 |------------------------|---------|------|------------|